fhamonic/melon/docs/CONCEPTS.md

     std::convertible_to<std::ranges::range_value_t<out_arcs_range_t<_Tp>>,
                         arc_t<_Tp>>;
 ```
-Iterating over the outgoing arcs is not sufficient, for most algorithms we have to be able to retrieve the target vertex of an arc `a` with ``.
+Iterating over the outgoing arcs is not sufficient, for most algorithms we have to be able to retrieve the target vertex of an arc `a` with `melon::arc_target(g, a)`.
 ```cpp
 template <typename _Tp>
 concept has_arc_target =